canton7/Simple.Migrations/README.md

 I'll introduce SimpleMigrator by walking through a basic example.

 Here, we'll create a separate console application, which contains all of our migrations and can be invoked in order to migrate the database between different versions.
-If you want your application to automatically migrate to the latest version when it's started, or you want to put your migrations in another library, etc, that's easy too: we'll get on to those at the end.
+If you want your application to automatically migrate to the latest version when it's started, or you want to put your migrations in another library, etc, that's easy too: we'll get on to those TODO a bit later.

 First, create a new Console Application.